-Chapter 2.
-Getting Started with the Configuration of the 8210
+Chapter 4.
+Getting Started with Configuring the 8210

 This chapter explains how to access the 8210 using a workstation and how to manage operational software images and configuration files.
-It also provides a brief overview of the functions of the 8210.
+It also provides a brief overview of the configuration methods available for the 8210.